This post was originally written back in 2014 but was updated in April 2020

-It can be difficult for individuals used to a fairly disciplined way of working to approach brainstorming with an open enough attitude so the group involved has to be chosen with care and should certainly include people with no pre-conceived ideas about the topic in question – maybe even no knowledge of the project.
-It is often the inexperience group member who asks basic questions that can get everyone thinking in a different way.
+It can be difficult for individuals used to a fairly disciplined way of working to approach brainstorming with an open enough attitude so the group involved has to be chosen with care and should certainly include people with no preconceived ideas about the topic in question – maybe even no knowledge of the project.
+It is often the inexperienced group member who asks basic questions that can get everyone thinking in a different way.
 But the group also needs a strong leader to maintain focus and not let the discussions wander completely off-topic.

 Cause and Effect diagrams

 Cause and Effect diagrams are also known as “fishbone” or Ishikawa diagrams (after the Japanese professor who originally invented them) and are especially useful in project planning for gathering and identifying all issues that could cause problems.
 They help to identify potential sources of problems and, in doing so, to suggest solutions.
 They are also useful for giving an instant overview of the components of a project in a clear way that is not hampered by schedules, dependencies and milestones.